 Protests and demonstrations occur throughout the country and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.

-Piracy (involving commercial and private, leisure vessels) occurs in coastal and international waters, especially in the Strait of Malacca and the waters between Sabah State and the southwestern islands of the Philippines.
+Piracy (involving commercial and private, leisure vessels) occurs in coastal and international waters, especially in the Strait of Malacca and the Sulu and Celebes seas.

 Passenger boats may be unsafe, including ferries, small crafts, and speedboats.
 Decline water transportation in vessels that appear overloaded or lack personal flotation devices or life jackets.